 John le Carré and Ian Fleming feature on this literary tour, but they are not alone.

 Journey from Soho to Westminster, hearing readings from a variety of authors who have engaged with the world of secrets.

 You’ll hear from some familiar voices, but there will be surprises too!

 With the creation of the Secret Service Bureau in 1909, British Intelligence entered a new phase.
 This is a story of the Security Service (aka MI5) and the Secret Intelligence Service (aka MI6), but also of Special Branch, the SOE and the Cambridge Spies.

-We move from New Scotland Yard to the headquarters of the Security Service and of the Secret Intelligence Service.
-On the way we penetrate a world of covert operations to reveal shadowy stories of secrets and spies.
+We start with the headquarters of the Secret Intelligence Service and of the Security Service.
+We move on to penetrate a world of covert operations to reveal shadowy stories of secrets and spies.